vlang/v/TESTS.md

 `VAUTOFIX=1 ./v vlib/v/compiler_errors_test.v`
 This will fail the first time, but it will record the new output for each .vv file, and store it into the corresponding .out file.
-The second run should be now successfull, and so you can inspect the difference, and commit the new .out files with minimum manual effort.
+The second run should be now successful, and so you can inspect the difference, and commit the new .out files with minimum manual effort.

 NB 3: To run only some of the tests, use: